“The Nvidia RTX 3080 Ti is another powerful 4K graphics card, but it's priced too high.”

 The RTX 3080 Ti is still $200 more than the AMD Radeon RX 6900 XT.

 Is it worth the extra $500 over the RTX 3080 though?
 At retail prices, the answer is probably no. That proposition gets complicated with inflated second-market prices obviously, but more on that later.
-In terms of specs and performance, theappears much closer to the 3090 than the 3080.
+In terms of specs and performance, the RTX 3080 Ti appears much closer to the 3090 than the 3080.
 The problem?
-In terms of raw game performance, the was never a great value for gamers anyways.
+In terms of raw game performance, the RTX 3090 was never a great value for gamers anyways.
 The 24GB of memory was a big selling point in use cases beyond gaming.
-Without it, the is a much tougher sell.
+Without it, the RTX 3080 Ti is a much tougher sell.

-And don’t forget — the AMD Radeon RX 6900 XT, which was already only marginally slower than the RTX 3090.is still $200 more expensive than the
+And don’t forget — the RTX 3080 Ti is still $200 more expensive than the AMD Radeon RX 6900 XT, which was already only marginally slower than the RTX 3090.

 Regardless of which of these three cards you get, Nvidia recommends at least a 750-watt power supply.

-Of course, the thing that makes thean antidote for the GPU supply problem is its Lite Hash Rate.
+Of course, the thing that makes the RTX 3080 Ti an antidote for the GPU supply problem is its Lite Hash Rate.
 I’m no Ethereum miner — so I wasn’t able to test this myself — but the idea is that the hash rate limiter should make the cards less attractive for cryptocurrency mining.

-I tested thein a system paired with the Intel Core i9-10900K and 32GB of RAM.
+I tested the Nvidia RTX 3080 Ti in a system paired with the Intel Core i9-10900K and 32GB of RAM.
 All games were tested at 4K max settings but not with ray tracing effects turned on.
 I also tested the RTX 3080 in this same system.
 The RX 6900 XT results shown in the chart below, however, were tested in a different system with the AMD Ryzen 9 5950X.
 That’s not ideal, but unfortunately it’s not a graphics card I had on hand to retest in the same system.

 Keep that in mind — especially for more CPU-bound games like Assassin’s Creed Valhalla and Civilization VI.